 The History and Architecture of the Monastery of St. John Chrysostom at Koutsovendis, Cyprus

-Part of Dumbarton Oaks' fieldwork in Cyprus during the 1960s was focused on the late 11th-c.
-Greek Orthodox monastery of St. John Chrysostom at Koutsovendis.
-At that time its surviving church of the Holy Trinity was being restored and its frescoes were cleaned and conserved.
+Part of Dumbarton Oaks’ fieldwork in Cyprus during the 1960s was focused on the late eleventh-century Greek Orthodox monastery of St. John Chrysostom at Koutsovendis.
+At that time, its surviving church of the Holy Trinity was being restored and its frescoes were cleaned and conserved.
 A preliminary report and a description of the wall-paintings were published (DOP 18 and 44).
 According to the plan envisaged by Cyril Mango, who initiated the study of this monument, these articles should be complemented by a publication comprising the following chapters:

-- the founder George and the liturgical typikon
+- The founder George and the liturgical typikon

-- the patron Eumathios Philokales
+- The patron Eumathios Philokales

 - Neophytos the Recluse and the Maronite community

-- ICONOGRAPHY [of the surviving frescoes]
+- Iconography (of the surviving frescoes)

 It was agreed that Maria Parani would take charge of the chapters on the frescoes, while I would prepare a major article on the history and architecture/sculpture for publication in DOP.

-Research on the architecture of the monastery's two churches (the Holy Trinity, and the main church, demolished in 1891 and known mainly from descriptions, sketches and an architectural plan) has been facilitated greatly by the Dumbarton Oaks photographic resources, since the site of Koutsovendis, currently within a military zone, has been inaccessible to scholars since 1974.
+Research on the architecture of the monastery’s two churches (the Holy Trinity and the main church, demolished in 1891 and known mainly from descriptions, sketches, and an architectural plan) has been facilitated greatly by the Dumbarton Oaks photographic resources, since the site of Koutsovendis, currently within a military zone, has been inaccessible to scholars since 1974.
 The photographic archive has also been immensely useful for tracing comparative material.